shopware/shopware/src/Docs/administration/start-development.md

 ./psh.phar administration:watch
 ```

-This will start the development server which is accessable via:
+This will start the development server which is available with this URL:

 ```
 http://localhost:8080